Skip to Main Content

 Young Professionals Network (YPN)

-YPN helps young or young-to-the-industry real estate professionals excel in their careers by giving them the tools and encouragement they need to become involved in four core areas:
+The Young Professionals Network (YPN) helps new real estate professionals excel in their careers by giving them the tools and encouragement they need to become involved in four core areas:

-• REALTOR® association.
-Attend REALTOR® conferences and pursue leadership roles within their local, state and national associations.
+• REALTOR® associations.
+Attend REALTOR® conference and pursue leadership roles within their local, state and national associations.

 • Real estate industry.
 Take an active role in policy discussions and advocacy issues; be informed about the latest industry news and trends.